InfoSeeking/IRIS/README.md

 ```

 #Low Level Functionality (in progress)
+##Some Considerations:
+- Do we want the user to be able to delete/update multiple resource using a where clause or specific resources?
+I think it is safer to do it with specific resources, so that is how I am proceeding for now
+- If we do both text processing and SQL statments, we will be working with both text and SQL records, which may make piping difficult.
+A possible solution to this is to create a table for each additional text processing controller I make which we can store results and send the SQL resources back instead of the text so all XML results are in the form of SQL resources.
+This will require additional tables in the database however.

+##Some Extra Notes:
+-The resource element contains fields, however we need to have the primary id as a field to uniquely identify resources.
+Since not every table has the same id column name (e.g. pages table has pageID) I added a 'type' attribute to the field element which can be set to 'primary' if it is the primary key for that table.
+This field is required for update or delete where we need to uniquely identify the incoming resources.
+(However, I am wavering on whether I like this format or not so this could very well change).
+-I also may consider moving the table element to the resources themselves in case some controllers take multiple types... not sure yet though

 ##Select
 ###Request
 The field operator allows you to select from predefined fields based on the table (e.g. you can add a field of "url" or "snippetID" if the table value is "snippet").